 - secondary school (ages 11 to 16),

-At the primary and secondary education has subdivided into Key Stage 1 to 4 base upon ages.
+Primary and secondary education has been subdivided into Key Stage 1 to 4 based upon ages.

 - 1. Key stage: Infants (ages 5 to 7) and